Assassination of Orlando Letelier: Ambassador and minister

+Exile activism

-After his release in 1974, he moved to Washington, D.C., where he became a senior fellow of the Institute for Policy Studies, an independent international policy studies think tank.
-He plunged into writing, speaking and lobbying the US Congress and European governments against Augusto Pinochet's regime, and soon he became the leading voice of the Chilean resistance, in the process preventing several loans (especially from Europe) from being awarded to the military government.
-He was described by his colleagues as being "the most respected and effective spokesman in the international campaign to condemn and isolate" Pinochet's government.
-Letelier was assisted at the Institute for Policy Studies by Ronni Moffitt, a 25-year-old fundraiser who ran a "Music Carryout" program that produced musical instruments for the poor, and also campaigned for democracy in Chile.
+After settling in Washington in 1974, Letelier became a senior fellow at the Institute for Policy Studies, an independent think tank.
+He spent the following two years writing, speaking, and lobbying the U.S. Congress and European governments against Pinochet's regime, quickly becoming the most visible international voice of the Chilean resistance and helping to block a number of prospective European loans to the military government.
+(Note: Historian Alan McPherson described Contreras, who later ordered Letelier's death, as an "archetypal Cold War psychopath" responsible for roughly a third of the approximately 3,000 killings attributed to the Pinochet regime.)
+Colleagues described him as "the most respected and effective spokesman in the international campaign to condemn and isolate" Pinochet's government.
+Letelier was assisted at the institute by Ronni Moffitt, a 25-year-old fundraiser who also ran a program supplying musical instruments to poor children and campaigned for democracy in Chile.

-Letelier soon became a person of interest for Operation Condor, a campaign initiated by right-wing governments in South America to gather intelligence on opposition movements and to assassinate the leaders of these movements.
-Former General and political figure Carlos Prats, who had become a vocal opponent of the Pinochet government, was killed in Buenos Aires by a radio-controlled car bomb on September 30, 1974, in an assassination planned and executed by members of DINA.
-Letelier's pro-democracy campaign and his vehement criticisms of Pinochet had been under watch by the Chilean government.
-Letelier became a target in DINA director Manuel Contreras' efforts to eliminate resistance to the Pinochet government.
+Letelier's growing prominence made him a target of Operation Condor, the intelligence-sharing and assassination program organized by right-wing South American governments to eliminate exiled opponents.
+DINA had already killed one prominent exile, former army commander Carlos Prats, with a car bomb in Buenos Aires on September 30, 1974.
+DINA director Manuel Contreras came to regard Letelier as a central obstacle to the regime's international standing.

-In October 1975, Letelier became the Director of Planning and Development for the International Political Economy Programme of the Transnational Institute, an international think tank for progressive politics affiliated with the Institute for Policy Studies.
-Through the institute's operations in the Netherlands, Letelier convinced the Dutch government not to invest US$63 million in the Chilean mining industry.
-On 10 September 1976, the Chilean government revoked Letelier's Chilean citizenship.
-Pinochet signed a decree declaring that the former ambassador's citizenship be canceled due to his interference "with normal financial support to Chile" and his efforts "to hinder or prevent the investment of Dutch capital in Chile".
-Later that day, in a speech delivered at the Felt Forum in Madison Square Garden, Letelier proclaimed:
+In October 1975, Letelier became director of the international political economy program at the Transnational Institute, a progressive think tank affiliated with the Institute for Policy Studies.
+Through the institute's Amsterdam office, he successfully lobbied the Dutch government to cancel a planned $63 million line of credit to the Chilean mining industry.
+On September 10, 1976, the Chilean government revoked Letelier's citizenship, with Pinochet's decree citing his interference "with normal financial support to Chile" and his efforts "to hinder or prevent the investment of Dutch capital in Chile".
+That evening, speaking at the Felt Forum in Madison Square Garden, Letelier declared:

 Today Pinochet has signed a decree in which it is said that I am deprived of my nationality.
 This is an important day for me.
 A dramatic day in my life in which the action of the fascist generals against me makes me feel more Chilean than ever.
 Because we are the true Chileans, in the tradition of O'Higgins, Balmaceda, Allende, Neruda, Gabriela Mistral, Claudio Arrau and Víctor Jara, and they – the fascists – are the enemies of Chile, the traitors who are selling our country to foreign investments.
 I was born a Chilean, I am a Chilean and I will die a Chilean.
 They were born traitors, they live as traitors and they will be known forever as fascist traitors.